wulfland/GitHubBootcamp/GettingReady.md

 Where is your shell?
 Now is a good time to create a shortcut to the command-line application you will want to use with Git:

-If you are working on Windows, we recommend Git Bash which is installed with the Git package, so that you can follow along with the facilitator who will be using Bash
+If you are working on Windows, we recommend Git Bash which is installed with the Git package, so that you can follow along with the facilitator who will be using Bash.
-If you are working on macOS or another Unix-like system, you can use the built-in Terminal application
+If you are working on macOS or another Unix-like system, you can use the built-in Terminal application.

 ## Step 3: Try cloning with HTTPS
 Open your chosen shell, and type: